stephenclemmer/reading-notes/class-01.md

 ## JavaScript Basics

+***JavaScript is used for adding interactive behavior to web pages.
+JavaScript allows users to interact with web pages:***

+- Show or hide more information with the click of a button
+- Change the color of a button when the mouse hovers over it
+- Slide through a carousel of images on the homepage
+- Zooming in or zooming out on an image
+- Displaying a timer or count-down on a website
+- Playing audio and video in a web page
+- Displaying animations

 **How to Add JavaScript to a Page:**

 1. Create a new folder named scripts.
 Within the scripts folder, create a new text document called main.js, and save it.